Data Protection Guide

 This means:

-- raw PAN and CVC values are not stored by the gateway application,
+- the intended provider-hosted/tokenized card flows are designed so raw PAN and CVC values are not stored by gateway services,

 - the gateway stores transaction/business metadata and provider references,